storybookjs/react-native/MIGRATION.md

 In addition, both packages share more code with the rest of Storybook, which will reduce bugs and increase compatibility (e.g. with the latest versions of babel, etc.).

 As a user with an existing 4.1.x RN setup, no migration should be necessary to your RN app.
-Simply upgrading the library should be enough.
+Upgrading the library should be enough.

 If you wish to run the optional web server, you will need to do the following migration: